rocky-linux/documentation/docs/gemstones/containers/podman.md

 podman run -d -p 8080:80 nextcloud
 ```

 You will receive a prompt to select the container registry to download from.
-We will use `docker.io/library/nextcloud:latest` in our example.
+In our example, we will use `docker.io/library/nextcloud:latest`.

 Once you have downloaded the Nextcloud container, it will run.